Plantar Fasciitis Video

 What are the Treatments?

 About 90 percent of people who suffer from plantar fasciitis recover with conservative treatments in just a few months.
-Anti-inflammatory drugs may ease pain and inflammation, although they do not treat the underlying problem.
-Shockwave therapy is a good form of treatment for this condition.
+Conservative treatments include anti-inflammatory drugs or cortisone injection may ease pain and inflammation.
+If you have tried the injection and does not respond well, the next level of treatment you may want to consider will be Shockwave therapy or Platelet Rich Plasma injection.
+They are a good form of treatment for plantar fasciitis.